nalalou/agent-kappa/README.md

 ## The Idea

-You have 4 agents that want to vote on answers.
+You have 4 agents that you want are usinf to evaluate the same answer.
 But if they all fail on the same problems, then they all agree with the shared mistake.

 `κ_correct` can measure the degree of agreement in your team.
 It's the error correlation between your agents — adapted from [ensemble diversity metrics](https://link.springer.com/article/10.1023/A:1022859003006) (Kuncheva & Whitaker, 2003) for LLM agent teams.